Why Study Alcohol and Other Drugs (AOD)?

 - Health promotion and community education strategies

-Hader’s Diploma of Alcohol and Other Drugs (Online) also includes practical work experience, giving you valuable exposure to the realities of client care and program delivery.
+Hader's Diploma of Alcohol and Other Drugs also includes practical work experience, giving you valuable exposure to the realities of client care and program delivery.

 Why Study AOD Courses Online?

-Online learning has revolutionised education — and for many adult learners, it’s the most accessible way to upskill or change careers.
+Online learning has transformed education, and for many adult learners, it's the most accessible way to upskill or change careers.
+Studying your AOD course online with Hader allows you to:

-- Study anywhere, anytime — from home, work, or on the go
+- Study anywhere, anytime, from home, work, or on the go

 - Access interactive learning materials like videos, case studies, and self-paced quizzes